Walt Disney Studios (Burbank)

-The Walt Disney Studios, located in Burbank, California, United States, serves as the corporate headquarters for the Walt Disney Company.
-The 51-acre (20.6 ha) studio lot also contains several sound stages, a backlot, and other filmmaking production facilities for Walt Disney Studios's motion picture production.
-The complex also houses the offices for many of the company's units, including the film and TV studios Walt Disney Pictures, Walt Disney Animation Studios, ABC, Disney Channel, Freeform, and Marvel Studios; the units of 20th Century Studios, 20th Television, Searchlight Pictures and FX Networks are set to move to this location from Century City at the end of 2025.
+The Walt Disney Studios, located in Burbank, California, United States, serves as the global corporate headquarters for the Walt Disney Company.
+The 51-acre (20.6 ha) studio lot also contains several sound stages, a backlot, and other filmmaking production facilities for the Walt Disney Studios's motion picture production.
+The complex also houses the offices for many of the company's units, including the film and TV studios Walt Disney Pictures, Walt Disney Animation Studios, ABC, Disney Channel, Freeform, Marvel Studios, 20th Century Studios, 20th Television, Searchlight Pictures, 20th Television Animation and FX Networks, although Marvel Comics will be relocated to the Disney campus in Burbank from New York.

 Walt Disney used the earnings from the successful release of Snow White and the Seven Dwarfs to finance the construction of the Burbank studio.
-Disney is the only major film studio out of the Big Five that does not currently offer regular tours of their studio lot to the general public.
-Since the mid-2000s, Adventures by Disney has offered tours of the studio, but only as an integral component of their Southern California tour package.
-The other way to tour the studio is to join the official Disney D23 fan club, which offers tours to members every few months.
-The studio used to open to the public once a year in November on the Saturday before Thanksgiving (with some exceptions) for its annual Magical Holiday Faire craft sale, but stopped hosting the Faire around 2003.
-As an aid to visitors, many buildings on the Disney lot are currently marked with identifying signs that include historical information and trivia about each site.
+Designed by industrial architect Kem Weber in the Streamline Moderne style, the lot opened in early 1940.
+It was uniquely functional, featuring a central "double-H" Animation Building with eight wings to maximize natural light for artists.
+In the 1950s, the studio added massive soundstages.
+Stage 2 (1949) was built in partnership with Jack Webb (Dragnet), and Stage 3 (1953) was specifically designed with a deep water tank for 20,000 Leagues Under the Sea.
+As of early 2026, Disney has completed the relocation of employees from the former Fox lot in Century City to the main Burbank campus following the expiration of their lease.
+In summer 2026, a new "Walt Disney Studios" themed land is scheduled to open at Disney's Hollywood Studios in Florida, featuring replicas of the Burbank lot’s architecture, including the original Animation Building and the iconic water tower.

-The Studio's production services are managed by Walt Disney Studios's Disney Studio Services unit – along with Golden Oak Ranch, The Prospect Studios, and KABC-7 Studio B. Disney has a secondary location at Grand Central Creative Campus, where Walt Disney Imagineering and some other units are located.
+The Studio's production services are managed by the Walt Disney Studios's Disney Studio Services unit – along with Golden Oak Ranch, The Prospect Studios, and KABC-7 Studio B. Disney has a secondary location at Grand Central Creative Campus, where Walt Disney Imagineering and some other units are located.
 Disney Imagineering manages the studio.